celo-org/docs/docs/learn/celo-ecosystem.md

 ## Celo Ambassadors

 Celo Ambassadors are active Celo community members who are passionate about furthering Celo’s mission by driving the adoption of the Celo ecosystem.
+To become an ambassador, sign up [here](https://celocommunity.xyz/join-the-ambassador-program)

 ## Kuneco